zackcmariano/AdkTelemetry/README.md

 ---

-## 🚀 Why Oraicle exists
+## 🚀 Why Oraicle-Agent exists

 Google-ADK assumes:
 - One `root_agent` per application
 - Sub-agents can’t be direct entrypoints
 - One conversational domain per deployment

-**Oraicle breaks this limitation — intentionally and cleanly.**
+**Oraicle-Agent breaks this limitation — intentionally and cleanly.**

-With Oraicle, **any agent can become the root of a conversation**, while still participating in a larger A2A system.
+With Oraicle-Agent, **any agent can become the root of a conversation**, while still participating in a larger A2A system.

 > 🔥 This is not a hack.
 > 🔥 This is not a fork.